 What Work is, is a poem by Philip Levine, an American poet often considered the poetic voice of the American working class.
 It is part of a collection by the same title, where the author has given voice to the exploitation of the workforce in the large industrial cities of the midwest, particularly in the automotive sector.
 We find , in this poem, a brilliant description of Work, perceived through an almost marxist lens of class opposition.

-This is the sixth contribution to my Poetry & Management collection.
+This post belongs to my Poetry & Management collection.
 Poetry has always been one of my favourite forms of expressions, probably one of the eclectic sides of my multipotentialite trait.
-And I will be sharing more of these over time.
+I feel it can be really useful as support in our management and leadership quests, as it is probably one of the greatest tools of sense-making and self-expression.
+Which is why I will be sharing more of these over time.

 What Work Is